 How do you measure the success of a website?
 It’s an important question with a seemingly endless amount of answers, each one dependent on your business model, your industry, and the primary goals of your website.
 But for most websites (and eCommerce ones especially), the chief benchmark is conversion rate.

-As the reigning eCommerce KPI (that’s key performance indicator), conversion rate’s popularity lies in its versatility.
+As the reigning eCommerce KPI (that’s a key performance indicator), the conversion rate’s popularity lies in its versatility.
 “Conversion” can mean anything—a visitor subscribing to a newsletter, filling out a contact form, making a purchase—it all depends on what action you’re persuading the user to take.

 And while conversion rate is an excellent barometer for your website’s overall performance, it’s far from the only metric you should be diligently recording and analyzing.
 To dive deeper into your site’s customer experience, other KPIs are going to be more indicative of pain points and problem areas than conversion rate will.